hjhart/hjhart.blog/_posts/2014-01-26-a-brief-history-of-sprout-wrap.markdown

 When Wanelo gets a brand new workstation the first thing we install on it is Sprout.
 Sprout is a collection of OSX specific recipes that allow you to install common utilities and applications that every ruby developer has and will appreciate.

 Anyone who has worked at Pivotal Labs would feel comfortable with the workstations that spawn from `sprout-wrap`, because they've probably worked on one before.
 Sprout is based on [chef-soloist](https://github.com/mkocher/soloist) that allows a developer to run a set of chef recipes from their local machine.
-Recipes have been built for applications like chrome, rubymine, and iterm.
-Other common OSX settings — ones that have to be changed on *every* new workstation — can be switched, including turning SSH on, changing the default keyboard repeat rate, installing sane git aliases, rbenv, and bash completion.
+Recipes have been built for applications like Chrome, RubyMine, and iTerm.
+Other common OSX settings — ones that are changed on *every* new workstation — can be switched, including turning SSH on, changing the default keyboard repeat rate, installing sane git aliases, rbenv, and bash completion.

 You can automatically clone git repositories into your `~/workspace` directory.
 You can install postgres, imagemagick, node, dropbox, phantomjs, gitx, caffeine, and heroku toolbelt.
 If you've used found a utility useful in a development setting, or flipped a switch somewhere in System Preferences, a recipe probably exists in one of sprout's cookbooks.

 ## So who is this useful for?

-We have grown considerably in the last six months I've been there.
+We at Wanelo have grown considerably in the last six months I've been there.
 We've hired four new people.
 That's two pairing stations that two pairs would normally have to set up.
-We took the time to set up a `soloistrc` file – the file where you specify which recipes to run.
+Instead, we took the time to set up a `soloistrc` file – the file where you specify which recipes to run.

 Here's a snippet from a standard `soloistrc` file: